jimmyren23/Instagram-Django/README.md

 # Motivation

+This is my fake verison of instagram!
 I wanted to work with Django and create a basic program that allowed me to work with MySQL and web programming.

 # Technologies Used